We are a charity and we are enormously grateful for every donation of furniture, clothes, books and bric-a-brac given to us.

 Furniture donated to us must be safe but does not need to be tasteful.
 It may no longer appeal to you, but a perfectly serviceable item can be just what someone else is looking for.

-All clothing can be recycled
+All clothing can be re-used or recycled

 We love good quality designer clothes but we can also accept clothing that is no longer suitable for wearing.
 Age UKs are one of the largest recyclers of clothing in the UK.
 If you are having a clear-out and would like the unwanted clothing to go to a good home, please take it to one of our charity shops.
 We can accept all kinds of clothing: trousers, pullovers, blazers and shirts, plain or with badges and logos.

 We can also accept books of all kinds.
 If we cannot sell a book we can still raise money from it without sending it to landfill.

 Mobile phones and foreign currency

 We welcome all your unwanted mobile phones, no matter how unfashionable.
 Foreign coins and notes of any age are also valuable to us.
 We can't accept them as payment, of course, but we can put them to good use.